The straightforward guide to divorce options

 Pros

-- You only need one (not one each) and the managing of emotions makes it the most amicable way of dealing with your divorce
+• You only need one (not one each) and the managing of emotions makes it one of the most amicable ways of dealing with your divorce or separation

-- FC’s usually charge from about £100- £200 per hour (similar to a mediator and a lot cheaper than a solicitor)
+• Family consultants usually charge about £100- £200 per hour (similar to a mediator and a lot cheaper than a solicitor)

-- The FC will often work with local non-conflict lawyers and be able to recommend a lawyer who will work to get your agreement translated into a legal document rather than unpick it
+• Family consultants often work with local non-conflict lawyers and are able to recommend a lawyer who will work to get your agreement translated into a legal document rather than unpick it

 Cons